The 7-Step Graphic Design Process For Modern Creative Teams

 Credit: NNGroup.com

 Proximity involves grouping related items and creating associations between them.
 This principle helps organize information, improves readability, and guides the viewer's eye through the design.
-By logically arranging elements that are related, designs become more structured and easier to comprehend.
-Proximity can turn a chaotic design into an orderly and effective piece of visual communication.

 Visual Hierarchy